-We are collaborating to bring BioEYES to Bucks County and Montgomery County schools in Spring 2017.
-We will be piloting a modified version of this in 7th grade classrooms.
-(At this time, we are only able to offer this program to 7th grade students in the above counties.)
+We are collaborating to expand BioEYES to Bucks County and Montgomery County schools.
+At this time, we are only able to offer this program to 7th grade students.
+If you are a teacher or volunteer interested in participating in the program, please email David Garbe at firstname.lastname@example.org

 BioEYES is a hands-on biology unit using live zebrafish and spanning five class periods over the course of a week.
 It provides classroom-based learning opportunities through the use of live zebrafish.
 BioEYES is designed to incorporate teacher empowerment and provides professional development seminars and a co-teaching experience with trained science consultants, called outreach educators.